Gokul-Karthik/sphere-threeJS/README.md

-# Interactive Sphere with Three.js and Vue.js
+# Interactive Sphere with Three.js

 <img width="856" alt="sphere" src="https://github.com/gokulkarthiksrihari/sphere-threeJS/assets/109889081/ed986ed0-d9d3-4ae7-ab40-ca0404cc4a5b">

-This is an interactive 3D sphere application built using Three.js and Vue.js.
+This is an interactive 3D sphere application built using Three.js.
 It allows you to explore and interact with a rotating sphere in a web browser.

 ## Table of Contents